nosbeto/refactor1/README.md

 ## Support

 This project is mantained by me.
-Please send an email to 12345@gmail.com for support.
+Please send an email to 12345@gmail.com for support

 ## Contributing